patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/mandala-05.jpg) <!-- {_class="fragment"} -->

 Note:
-He made this diagram of the psychic structure.
-Note how for him deliberated looks like a mandala.

-The term mandalas can be use loosely to any symbolic circular forms that speaks refers to “the hole”.
-We can find them on all mayor religions.
+"Mandala" refers loosely to any symbolic circular form that refers to “the whole”.
+We can find them in all major religions. :)

 --